symfony/symfony-docs/quick_tour/the_controller.rst

 Symfony uses to generate the HTML content returned to the user.

 So far, all the actions shown in this tutorial used the ``$this->render()`` shortcut to return a rendered response as result.
-If case you need it, you can also create a raw ``Response`` object to return any text content::
+In case you need it, you can also create a raw ``Response`` object to return any text content::

     // src/AppBundle/Controller/DefaultController.php